Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test3_clue_analysis(gemini).md

 ## 2. Quality Scores (Rate 1-5)

-### Informed Clues: 5/5
+### Informed Clues: 4/5
-**Excellent - Outstanding**
+**Very Good - Exceeds expectations**

-Both informed clues are very specific and distinct.
-They clearly point to a book without using the word 'book'.
+The informed clues are specific and highlight the unique aspects of a book, such as the use of imagination and vivid descriptions, without using the word 'book'.

 ✅ Strengths:
 - Generally specific and relate to correct answer